RyannWilcox/Life/README.md

 It is a work in progress...</br>

 v.
+3.2:
+User can zoom in and out when viewing the game.

+v.
 3.1:
 You can now select between colors for live cells.
 Now adding zoom functionality